-1. Invoke the Object > New Picture Frame command.
+1. Invoke the Object > New picture frame menu command.

-If you have activated Object mode, you can alternatively click on the icon in the Object toolbar.
+If you have activated Object mode, you can alternatively click on the 🖾 icon in the Object toolbar.

 - 2. A dialog box appears, allowing you to select the picture that you want to be displayed in the frame.
 Choose a picture file and confirm with OK. - 3.
 The picture frame is inserted.